-- Students proceeding toward the Bachelor of Design degree must meet residence requirements of the Faculty of Arts (§44.2). - b.
-When enrolled in the Design program, students are required to take a minimum of ★24 during Fall/Winter.
+- a.
+Students proceeding toward the Bachelor of Design degree must meet residence requirements of the Faculty of Arts (§44.2). - b.
+When enrolled in the Design program, students are required to take a minimum of ★24 during each regular academic year.
 The Department may recommend to the Dean exemption from this regulation. - c.
-The 500-level DES (★12) and 400-level ART H (★3) program requirements must be taken at the University of Alberta - With the prior approval of the Department, students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to ★6 from the following:
+The final year of the program must be taken at the University of Alberta. - d.
+With the prior approval of the Department, students may substitute for an Arts or Science option in Year 2 or 3 or 4, up to $\star 6$ from the following: